 (c) Procedure.
 Upon receiving a copy of the application submitted in accordance with section (a) of this Rule, Bar Counsel shall investigate the application and file a response with the Clerk of the Court.

 (d) Order of the Court of Appeals.
-The Court of Appeals shall enter an order accepting or denying the resignation.
+Upon consideration of the application and response, the Court of Appeals may enter an order, signed by the Chief Judge, or a judge of the Court designated by the Chief Judge, accepting or denying the resignation.
 A resignation is effective only upon entry of an order accepting it.
+The provisions of Rule 19-741 apply to an order under this section.

 (e) Duty of Clerk.
 When the Court enters an order accepting an attorney's resignation, the Clerk of the Court of Appeals shall strike the name of the attorney from the register of attorneys in that Court and shall certify that fact to the Trustees of the Client Protection Fund of the Bar of Maryland and the clerks of all courts in this State.
 The Clerk shall give any notice required by Rule 19-707 (e).